SystemsAG/FhemMobile/README.md

 # FhemMobile
-Its the fhem version for the mobile phone.
+Its the first version for the mobile phone.